Create and Run a Lakona Project

 MyGame/

-Shared/ RPC contracts, DTOs, callbacks, stable shared types
+Shared/ RPC contracts, DTOs, callbacks, shared protocol types

 Server/